WillGoad/cranq-tutorials/reference/2_constructing_data/2_2_builders/README.md

 ]
 ```

-## Example - Building a complex type
+## Example - Building a record

 > **_Try out:_**
 >
 > Place node **tutorials/data_constr/init_complex_type** or **[download .cranqj](cranqj/data_constr_init_complex_type.cranqj)**

 In this example, we will build a simple entity, representing an employee.
-In Cranq, types complex types can currently be built as dictionaries.
+In Cranq, records can currently be built as dictionaries.
 To accomplish this, we will use the ```data/dictionary/Builder/keys & values``` node.

 ![](images/2021-07-15-12-47-30.png)